yavorkoen/yavorkoen.github.io/README.md

 # yavor-koen-personal-page

-## A static website built with JavaScript, CSS, HTML only.
+## A static website built with Javascript, CSS, HTML only.